 Happy staff with access to employee benefits and perks can reduce workplace stress and boost employee morale.
 The result: increased productivity, fewer working days lost and reduced staff turnover.

 Yet many small businesses struggle to offer costly staff benefits packages and employee perks such as company cars and income protection.
 However, there are plenty of other ways to bolster morale, keep staff happy and motivated without spending a fortune.

 With some clever planning, it’s possible to adopt a good balance of benefits that generates a vibrant working culture where staff feel understood, rewarded and engaged.

 Why offer employee benefits and perks?

 Staff hugely value perks – both big and small – and employee benefits have become a key recruitment tool in attracting the best talent.
 Existing staff benefit too, with perks and benefits a key reason for employees staying in their roles longer and working harder.

 According to research by published by Reba in The Rewards Report, 82% of employees who felt motivated had received some form of reward, perk or appreciation of their work.
 This compares to 69% of employees feeling demotivated who claim they had not received any form of perk or benefit.

 High staff turnover costs businesses significant sums as they scramble to recruit talent and struggle with lost productivity while new employees are on boarded and trained.
 High turnover can fuel staff disgruntlement and lower morale for remaining staff.
 Perks can help attract and retain good staff.
-According to a survey of 3,000 UK employees by Capita, benefits are the second-biggest reason to join a business – 38.3% rated this second behind salary, and above promotion opportunities (22%) and company reputation (18%).
+According to a survey of 3,000 UK employees, benefits are the second-biggest reason to join a business – 38.3% rated this second behind salary, and above promotion opportunities (22%) and company reputation (18%).

 What employee benefits should you offer?